pact-foundation/pact-jvm/consumer/spock/README.md

 ## Multiple providers in a single spec

-Each feature method can test against a different provider by using distinct `@Pact` methods and `@PactTestFor` annotations.
+Each feature method can test against a different provider by using distinct `@Pact` methods and `@PactSpecFor` annotations.
 A separate mock server is started for each feature.

 ```groovy
 @PactConsumerSpockTest